Mandel Public Library of West Palm Beach: Digital collections

-The Mandel Public Library of West Palm Beach offers access to movies, music, e-books and e-audiobooks and more through various platforms including 3M Cloud Library, Hoopla, RB Digital, Kanopy, and Project Gutenberg for smartphones, tablets, e-readers, and computers.
+The Mandel Public Library of West Palm Beach offers access to movies, music, ebooks and audiobooks and more through various platforms including CloudLibrary, Hoopla, Kanopy, The Palace Project, and Project Gutenberg for smartphones, tablets, e-readers, and computers.

-Freegal Music is a service which provides access to the catalog of artists in Sony Music Entertainment.
-Library cardholders can download five songs a week when they log in with their barcode and PIN.
-Three hours of streaming music per day is also available.

-Finally, Rocket Languages is web-based language tool in which library patrons can choose from 14 languages including English as a Second Language and Sign Language.

 Events and activities

 The Mandel Public Library of West Palm Beach provides programs, classes, lectures, interactive experiences, training, and workshop opportunities.
-Each month, the library hosts a book club for adults, two for children (and a quarterly family book club), a variety of computer training classes, bilingual events and outreach to the Hispanic community, crafts activities, dance lessons, t'ai chi, Pilates, yoga, expert talks on health, aging, and finances, and various other popular programs.
-In January 2015, the library began offering a life-long learning program series called IncreMental-U, including talks by Palm Beach Post columnist Frank Cerebino.
+Each month, the library hosts a book club for adults, two for children (and a quarterly family book club), a variety of computer training classes, bilingual events and outreach to the Hispanic community, crafts activities, dance lessons, tai chi, yoga, expert talks on health, aging, and finances, and various other popular programs.
 The library also enjoys numerous community partnerships which enhance the library's wide variety of activities.
 Among the numerous and varied children's and teen events are the "Dog Tales" with specially trained therapy dogs that will "listen" to a child reading and gaming and animation workshops.
 The "Let's Read" program provides specially trained volunteers to read stories to pre-kindergarten through grade 2 children in four local, Title 1 schools.

 The Teens' and Children's Homework Centers are each staffed daily by two certified teachers.
-The Centers feature the latest technology such as MacBook Pros, iPads, and other resources that teenagers and kids would need to complete their homework assignments.

-Friends of the Library

-The Friends of the Mandel Public Library of West Palm Beach was founded in 1995 and was reconstituted in 2008 to support the new facility.
-The Friends organization is a group of community library supporters aiding and initiating library projects and programs.
-Members receive The Friends' newsletter "Among Friends", early notice of registration for certain events, and opportunities to share their talents.
-Among the many library programs sponsored by the Friends organization, examples include the Friday Night Jazz concerts, which have attracted as many as 350 attendees per performance, and the 92Y Live programs.
-Live from NY's 92nd Street Y (92YLive) is a live-streamed event that allows people all over the USA to access the Y's cultural and educational programs.
-The programs provide an opportunity for the audience to ask questions of the presenters, as if they were in the New York audience.